MTDOJRP/docs/docs/leo/information/fto.md

 - **Speed Zones:**
   - Creating and removing speed zones.
 - **Wardrobe:**
-  - Uniforms and their appropriate use.
+  - Uniform will automatically assign the correct uniforms based on the players rank.
+  - Wardrobe will also give the appropriate loadout.
 - **Vehicles:**
   - Probationary deputies are restricted to the first three (Non-Slick Top) vehicles on the list.
   - Additionally, Make sure to go over the locking rear doors and the personal vehicle option in the menu.

 Also review the commands for all of the actions additionally basic commands such as `/cuff`, `/drag`, `/piv`, `/spikes {num}`, `/dv`, etc. And their keybinds.

-The wardrobe will automatically assign the correct uniforms based on the players rank.

 Lastly, Go over the tackling system with the recruit which is "E" while running towards a player.